nickjanssen/angus/README.md

 ## Why Grunt?
 There's Gulp and Brunch out there!

 If you want the very latest, bleeding edge (and usually unstable) technology and you love Chrome Canary, this is probably not for you.
 Angus is made specifically to help you build and ship stable web apps **today**.
-Grunt has stood the test of time and has a huge amount of plugins available.
+Grunt has stood the test of time and has a huge number of plugins available.

 # Quick start